BrucesTours.ca - guided tours in Nova Scotia Canada

 Halifax

-Tour includes a stop at a cemetary with a major Titanic tradgedy connection, plus Historic Downtown Halifax.
+Tour includes a stop at a cemetery with a major Titanic tradgedy connection, plus Historic Downtown Halifax.

 Lunenburg

-The first European settlement was in 1753 with German, Swiss, and French settlers.
-Lunenburg is famous for its waterfront, fishing industry, vessel building and architecture.
+The current town was settled in 1753 with German, Swiss, and French immigrants.
+Lunenburg is famous for its waterfront, fishing industry, vessel building, and architecture.

 Lunenburg had a large 'banks' fishery, inwhich sailing vessels travelled 200-400km/150-250mi to fish on the ocean.
 Circa 1900 the Lunenburg 'banks' fishery had 180 vessels which employed 2000 fishers.